Glu leaders depart Electronic Arts as EA Mobile sets mobile strategy

 “The next phase is really deepening our expertise in this genre and accelerating our games in the markets,” Karp said.
 “We want to be a learning organization and constantly learn through player feedback.
 We’re really inspired to improve our live services.”

-Karp said EA is proud of the entertainment that it offers across all devices, and it sees itself as platform agnostic.
+Karp said EA is proud of the entertainment that it offers across all devices, and it sees itself as platform-agnostic.

 “Consoles have done amazing for years, but we feel like that there’s a big area of opportunity to accelerate mobile, bring in new players, and expand to new audiences,” Karp said.